-Selection will be made by an international committee in February 2022.
+Selection will be made by an international committee in February 2023.
 The committee consists of eminent scholars in the relevant fields of study from European universities and institutions, and members of the curatorial and conservation staff of the Rijksmuseum.
-Applicants will be notified by 11 March 2022.
-All Fellowships will start in September 2022.
+All Fellowships will start in September 2023.

 Coordinator of Academic Programmes